Sorghum Fun Fact

-In the livestock industry, USCP is developing educational materials and visiting dairies, cattle feedlots and other livestock operations, as well as feed manufacturers, to make them aware of the financial benefits of using sorghum.
+In the livestock industry, the Sorghum Checkoff is developing educational materials and visiting dairies, cattle feedlots and other livestock operations, as well as feed manufacturers, to make them aware of the financial benefits of using sorghum.

-In the ethanol industry, USCP marketing focuses on developing direct awareness of the benefits of using sorghum as a feedstock.
+In the ethanol industry, the Sorghum Checkoff marketing focuses on developing direct awareness of the benefits of using sorghum as a feedstock.
 Such benefits consist of using a crop that is more efficient to produce than others, including requiring less water and other inputs as well as the ability to be grown on marginal land.

-In both livestock and ethanol, USCP is addressing supply issues with key customers based on a geographical shortage of sorghum.
+In both livestock and ethanol, the Sorghum Checkoff is addressing supply issues with key customers based on a geographical shortage of sorghum.